Most of the work in marbling is getting set up, but once you are all set up you can play for hours!

 Pre-wash the fabric with Synthrapol or regular fabric detergent and dry.
 This will wash out anything that is likely to prevent the paint from sticking.

-Caution - Ironing the fabric to remove wrinkles once the fabric has been treated is not recommended, as alum plus heat can weaken the fabric too.
+Caution - Ironing the fabric to remove wrinkles once the fabric has been treated is not recommended, as alum plus heat can weaken the fabric too, or even scorch.
 Small wrinkles will not effect the print.

 Now Let's Get Started!